Tutorial: Configure Bastion and connect to a Windows VM

 - The subnet must be named AzureBastionSubnet.

-When you have finished specifying the settings, select Review + Create.
+- When you finish specifying the settings, select Review + Create.
 This validates the values.
 Once validation passes, you can create the Bastion resource.

 When you connect to a VM using Azure Bastion, you do not need a public IP address for your VM.
-To disassociate a public IP address for your VM, use the following steps:
+If you aren't using the public IP address for anything else, you can disassociate it from your VM.
+To disassociate a public IP address from your VM, use the following steps: